-It should be no surprise, therefore, that the benefit of using an indoor grow tent setup is also environmentally stable.
-DIY grow tents are easy to make, often requiring around $50 USD or less to build.
-They can be made into a variety of shapes and sizes dependent upon your needs.
-For instance, growing indica plants only reach a height of 3-4ft, but are bushy and grow horizontally outward.
+It should come as surprise, then, that the benefit of using an indoor grow tent setup is also environmentally stable.
+DIY grow tents are easy to make, often costing around $50 USD or less to build.
+They can be made into a variety of shapes and sizes depending on your specific needs.
+For instance, when growing indica, plants only reach a height of 3-4ft, but they’re bushy and grow horizontally outward.
 In contrast, sativa plants tend to be much taller, with a strong, slim, loosely branched stem.
-Knowing the variety of plants you are growing is of vital importance when you build an indoor grow tent setup.
+Knowing the variety of plants you are growing is extremely important to keep in mind when you’re building an indoor grow tent setup.

 Equipment you need

 Any DIY grow tent is going to require these four things:

 - Lamp: In my opinion, LED grow light tent set-ups provide the best light to your plants.
 They are incredibly energy efficient and don’t put off a lot of heat.

 - PVC Piping: Building an indoor grow room setup starts with the frame.
 In my experience, DIY grow boxes can be made cheapest using PVC.
 LED grow tents get most of the cost from purchasing of the lights and electricity usage throughout the life cycle of your plants.